honiecraft/Ecommerce-Sale-and-Traffic-Analysis/README.md

 #### Result
 ![image](https://github.com/user-attachments/assets/0029b426-8374-4900-8957-88b6d2cd207a)

+From January to March 2017, there was a **slight decrease in total visits and pageviews in February**, but total transactions still increased.
+These figures were generally rising in **March**, with a **notable 35% increase in total transactions**.
 </details>

+___

-### :black_nib: 2.
-Bounce rate metric
+### 2. Bounce rate metric
+The **Bounce rate** metric shows the ratio of visits that contained exactly one hit compared to the number of visits entering on that page.

-Bounce rate per traffic source in July 2017, order by total_visit descending order.
+:black_nib: Bounce rate per traffic source in July 2017, order by total_visit descending order.
 <details>
 <summary>Click to expand query!</summary>